 In the past, (and still today in other countries) it was common to play “penny a point” Cribbage games.
 It is a simple concept.
 The points you win by equate to the number of pennies you win.
 It’s not the total score, but the difference in score.

 So let’s say you win by 25 points (121 to 96).
 You would receive $0.25.
 If you win by just 3 points, you receive $0.03.

 It’s a nice, cheap way to spice up the game, and gets even more spicy for a skunk or double skunk.
-The winner receives a 2x payout for a skunk, and 4x payout for double skunk.
+The winner receives a 2x payout for a skunk, and a 4x payout for a double skunk.

 Cribbage for Dollars+ – Ruthless Version

 This is a more cut-throat way to play real money Cribbage, but if you’re in a hard-core group with enough extra cash to spare, it definitely adds an element of passion for the win.
 Several of my friends play by these rules, and I assure you, it can get quite fierce!